Ultra-Labs/ultralabs-io/src/markdown-pages/home-page/home.md

   lives easier.
 Life is too short to spend it using the wrong products.
 heroImg: /assets/hero-2-1920.webp
 aboutTitle: Our mission
-aboutText: "We’re a team of people passionate about the work we do.
+aboutText: "We’re a team of people passionate about the work that we do.
 Our mission is to build products that enable people to save their time and efforts for the really important things in life. "
 aboutImg: /assets/rectangle-246.webp
 portfolioBlockTitle: Our Portfolio
 portfolioBlockText: Here’s what we have built so far.